 I took pictures and video on the last day and nothing was damaged just normal wear and tear.
 I had to pay double security deposit.
 My landlord was showing my unit before I even moved out and now the landlord is saying the unit smelled of dogs and the carpet was dirty and was not move in ready so...
 Read more »

 Wis.
 Admin Code § ATCP 134.06(3)(c) states that a landlord cannot withhold from a tenant's security deposit for normal "wear & tear."
 Unfortunately, "wear and tear" has never been defined.
 I note the deduction of $950 for not being "move in ready."
-That particular deduction may, depending on its...Read more »
+That...Read more »

 Yes.
 If they are a month-to-month tenant, §704.17, Wis.
 Stats., allows you to give either a 5-day or 14-day notice for failure to rent.
 If they are under a lease for one year or less, §704.17(2), Wis.
 Stats., allows you to give them a 5-day notice to pay or vacate.
 No prohibition against...Read more »